Raymond De Young

 Weick, K. (1984).
 Small wins: Redefining the scale of social problems.
 American Psychologist, 39, 40-49.

-An earlier version of this overview of environmental psychology is below.
+An earlier version of this overview is below.

 Environmental psychology examines the interrelationship between environments and human behavior.
 The field defines the term environment very broadly including all that is natural on the planet as well as social settings, built environments, learning environments and informational environments.
 When solving problems involving human-environment interactions, whether global or local, one must have a model of human nature that predicts the environmental conditions under which humans will behave in a decent and creative manner.
 With such a model one can design, manage, protect and/or restore environments that enhance reasonable behavior, predict what the likely outcome will be when these conditions are not met, and diagnose problem situations.
 The field develops such a model of human nature while retaining a broad and inherently multidisciplinary focus.
 It explores such dissimilar issues as common property resource management, wayfinding in complex settings, the effect of environmental stress on human performance, the characteristics of restorative environments, human information processing, and the promotion of durable conservation behavior.